Table of Contents

 Let’s start with the example of a very famous couple in Hollywood.
 Actors Goldie Hawn and Kurt Russell started the cohabitation lifestyle way back in 1983.
 Since then there have been endless speculations about a possible marriage but the couple chose never to get legally married.

-For 37 years they have been cohabiting and they are parents to Kate Hudson, who is a Hollywood star in her own right.
+For 37 years, they have been cohabiting and are parents to Hollywood star Kate Hudson.
 Kate is the daughter of Goldie’s former husband Bill Hudson.
 But to Kate, Goldie and Kurt are the parents she always looks up to.
 The actors are also parents to Oliver Hudson and Wyatt Russell.

-Goldie Hawn in numerous interviews has said, “You need communication and compatibility to be together.
+As Goldie Hawn reiterates in numerous interviews, “You need communication and compatibility to be together.
 Whether you cohabit or get married it won’t work unless you are ready to give your best to the relationship.”

-But we must say that not all couples cohabit for so long, they mostly tie the knot when they look at the long-term aspects of the relationship.
+We must say that not all couples cohabit for so long.
+Most choose to tie the knot when they look at the long-term aspects of the relationship.
 But not all couples living together are in it for marriage either.

 Does society accept cohabitation?
-A Pew Research Centre survey conducted in 2017 shows that 69 per cent of Americans feel it is okay to cohabit even if they don’t plan to get married.
-Sixteen per cent said cohabitation was acceptable only if couples wanted to make it a prelude to marriage and only 14 per cent said that cohabitation was never acceptable.
+The Pew Research survey conducted in 2019 also shows that 69% of Americans feel it is okay to cohabit even if they don’t plan to get married.
+Sixteen percent said cohabitation was acceptable only if couples wanted to make it a prelude to marriage and only 14% said that cohabitation was never acceptable.

-In fact, the cohabitation vs marriage statistics show that 53 per cent Americans are married now which is down from 58 per cent in 1995.
-Currently 66 per cent of married adults in the US had cohabited before they got married.
+In fact, the cohabitation vs marriage statistics also indicates that 53% of Americans are married now which is down from 58% in 1995.
+Currently, 66% of married adults in the US had cohabited before they got married.

 Related Reading: Marriage VS Live-In Relationship: Everything You Wanted to Know

-As more and more people in the US are opting for the cohabitation.
-Cohabitation statistics show between 1970 and 1990 the number of couples cohabiting in the US went up from 523,000 to 3000,000 or 3 million.
+Even so, more and more people in the US are opting for cohabitation.
+Cohabitation statistics show that between 1970 and 1990 the number of couples cohabiting in the US went up from 523,000 to 3 million.
 The numbers actually quadrupled in 20 years.
-Now the numbers stand at 17 million.
+Now, that number stands at 17 million.

 So the financial calculations work better in terms of cohabiting than marriage.
+This is undoubtedly among the long-term advantages of cohabitation.
 Although a married couple enjoys more legal rights.

 What Are The Advantages Of Cohabitation?

-The Pew survey statistics once again show that 65 per cent Americans want cohabiting couples to have legal rights like married couples.
+The Pew survey statistics once again show that 65% of Americans want cohabiting couples to have legal rights like married couples.
 But till that happens, the cohabitation agreement allows some advantages to a cohabiting couple.

 1. Property rights